ShormiGhosh/SquidSphere_Database_Project/database/SQL_IMPLEMENTATION_OVERVIEW.md

 ```

 **Purpose:** Historical record of each player's performance per game
-**Key Features:**
-- One record per player per game
-- Can link to team for team-based games
-- Stores result, score, and completion time

 ---

 #### 8. **PRIZE_DISTRIBUTION Table**
-Tracks prize money given to players.

 ```sql
 CREATE TABLE IF NOT EXISTS prize_distribution (